 (b) a power to report to the responsible Minister.

-[Section 18 amended by No. 1 of 2000 s.
+[Section 18 amended: No. 1 of 2000 s.
 10.]

 19. Application of Parliamentary Commissioner Act 1971 if inspecting officer is Parliamentary Commissioner or an officer of the Commissioner

 (1) Anything that an inspecting officer has done or omitted to do under this Part is not to be included in a report under section 25 or 27 of the Parliamentary Commissioner Act 1971.